elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_03.md

 More repositories are good for our reproducibilty agenda - we can host our containers on multiple services and be more resilient to service outages or vendors going out of business.
 * A lot of the providers have supplied Github Actions (Which are effectively scripts that run Githubs servers) to automate container builds from a github code repository and storing the finished container in their container registry.
 Providing a Continuous Integration/Continuous Delivery (CI/CD) route to maintaing your software.
 [See here for an article on  this for Githubs registry](https://docs.github.com/en/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions#upgrading-a-workflow-that-accesses-a-registry-using-a-personal-access-token).
 * For publications you can use Zenodo to [create a DOI pointing to your containers](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content#).

+  # Applying our new Container skills
+  In our next an final section we will take the Elixir Reproducibility workflow and build it into a supportive container.